 Heather Stewart Head of Sales & Service Enablement

-Heather is the Senior Sponsor for Diversity & Inclusion in First Trust Bank and is, in particular, involved in supporting their Pride & Women Matters networks.
+Heather is the Senior Sponsor for Diversity & Inclusion in AIB (NI) and is, in particular, involved in supporting their Pride & Women Matters networks.

-First Trust are committed to embedding diversity across their organisation to help be the best that they can be in their thinking, their decisions and their outcomes.
-First Trust’s commitment to diversity and inclusion extends to colleagues, customers and the communities they serve.
+AIB are committed to embedding diversity across their organisation to help be the best that they can be in their thinking, their decisions and their outcomes.
+AIB’s commitment to diversity and inclusion extends to colleagues, customers and the communities they serve.

 Heather has over 15 years’ banking experience working across products, channels, IT and project management related roles.
 Most recently, Heather has been working as Head of UK Digital Channels where she has led the development of our digital offering for our personal & business customers.
 She holds a degree in Business Studies from the University of Ulster.

 Deepa brings 23 years Executive leadership experience of delivering high-level diversity and inclusion strategies, implementing anti-discrimination policy and improving socio-economic disadvantage in society.
-She has 13 years of Non-Executive leadership experience with a cross-sector exposure.
+She has 13 years of Non-Executive leadership experience with a cross-sector exposure and has been appointed as Commissioner to the Equality Commission for NI.
 Deepa is CEO of Neon, an immersive healthcare technology company.
 As a thought leader Deepa regularly keynotes on the intersection of diversity, inclusion, creativity, technology, innovation, health and wellbeing and was delighted to speak at TEDx on “Being Human”.
 She is Visiting Professor In Immersive Futures with Ulster University.
 As an artist, she has a focus on public art neon installations, notably Lumiere Durham 2019, London 2016 and 2013 in Derry/Londonderry UK City of Culture.
 Deepa authored the first report on racism in Northern Ireland in 1998 "Out Of The Shadows."